joseph-flinn/site/frontend/posts/scalable-dev-edd-always-on.md

 design in a way that enables the ability to evolve with how the corresponding code started to change with new Agile methodologies.
 In my [previous article](/posts/scalable-dev-edd), we looked at an example of creating tooling to assist with automating work around implementing EDD.
-Both articles allude to more advanced scenarios where additional processes are required to support EDD; one of which are environments where the application must be up at all times.
+Both articles allude to more advanced scenarios where additional processes are required to support EDD; one of which is environments where the application must be up at all times.

-The agile practices Fowler et al. describe work really well in environments where the application can be taken offline while the database is updated.
+The Agile practices Fowler et al. describe work really well in environments where the application can be taken offline while the database is updated.
 If this is not the case, extra care must be taken in approaching changes, and the processes that EDD outline are even more necessary.